Back to blogTechnical Guide

 • Prefer API tokens over passwords

-• Enable client-side encryption (encryption key) so data remains encrypted even in transit
+• Enable proxmox backup client encryption (encryption key) so data remains encrypted even in transit

 Storage